Artigo

 A domain name has a few main functions:

 Online Identity: A domain name gives a website personality.
-Companies can create domains with their own names to reinforce their brand.
+Companies can create domain names with their own names to reinforce their brand.
 For example, "amazon.com" is directly related to the e-commerce giant Amazon.

 Credibility: Having your own domain name gives a website more professionalism.
 It's the difference between having an email like "company@gmail.com" and an email like "contact@company.com".